-- City of Menlo Park General Fund, - Menlo Park Fire Protection District, - School districts that serve the project area, and - Other special districts that serve the project area.
+- City of Menlo Park General Fund, - Menlo Park Fire Protection District. - School districts that serve the project area, and - Other special districts that serve the project area.

 Selected FIA findings are summarized in the following table.
-As shown below, the FIA estimates that the proposed project would result in a modest net negative fiscal impact on the City of Menlo Park's annual General Fund operating budget, totaling \$42,500, equal to approximately 0.06 percent of the City's 2019-2020 General Fund operating budget.
-The proposed project would also generate a small net negative fiscal impact to the Menlo Park Fire Protection District, equal to approximately 0.02 percent of the District's 2019-2020 General Fund operating budget, and the Sequoia Union High School District, equal to approximately 0.13 percent of the District's 2019/20 Unrestricted General Fund budget.
-The proposed project would generate a modest net positive fiscal impact for the Redwood City School District.
+As shown below, the FIA estimates that the proposed project would result in a modest net negative fiscal impact on the City of Menlo Park's annual General Fund operating budget, totaling \$247,300, equal to approximately 0.35 percent of the City's 2019-2020 General Fund operating budget.
+The proposed project would also generate a net negative fiscal impact to the Menlo Park Fire Protection District, equal to approximately 0.17 percent of the District's 2019-2020 General Fund operating budget, and the Sequoia Union High School District, equal to approximately 0.65 percent of the District's 2019/20 Unrestricted General Fund budget.
+The proposed project would not have a fiscal impact on the Ravenswood School District, which is a non-basic-aid district and therefore receives a varying amount of State aid to offset any changes in per-student property tax revenues.